oracle-livelabs/developer/dev-ai-app-dev-energyutilities/introduction/introduction.md

   * Automate real-world energy and utility workflows, like interconnection approvals, by **embedding and querying unstructured data** in real time.

-By the end of this workshop, you’ll understand how Oracle Database 23ai helps healthcare organizations:
+By the end of this workshop, you’ll understand how Oracle Database 23ai helps energy and utility organizations:

   * ✅ Accelerate time-to-insight with centralized, AI-ready data